 Custody of children of unknown parentage in the UAE

-Federal Law No. 1 of 2012 on the Custody of Children of Unknown Parentage ( PDF-4.34 MB) provides the provisions for caring for the children of unknown parentage in the UAE by establishing and developing care homes, and ensuring custodial families to provide health, psychological, social, entertainment and educational care for them.
+Federal Law No. 1 of 2012 on the Custody of Children of Unknown Parentage (PDF in Arabic, 4.34 MB) lays down the provisions for caring for the children of unknown parentage in the UAE through establishing child care homes, and determining eligible foster families who are able to provide health, entertainment, and psychological, social and educational care to children.

-- Foster family/single mother should be free from infectious diseases or psychological and mental disorders.
+- be free of infectious diseases or psychological and mental disorders

-- Foster family should undertake to treat the child well, bring them up in a proper manner, take care of their health and protect them.
+- undertake to treat and raise the child in a proper manner and take care of his/her health and well-being.

 Note: A single, divorced or widowed Muslim Emirati female, residing in the UAE may apply to embrace a child if she is at least 30 years old and able to support the child financially.

 What should you do if you find an abandoned child?

 If you find an abandoned child, take him or her to the nearest police station immediately and hand him or her to the police.
 Let the child be in the clothes he or she was wearing when you found him or her.
 Also, hand over the things found with or near him or her.